-A graduate student is a student who has successfully earned a bachelor's degree and has enrolled in the Graduate School.
+A graduate student is a student who has successfully earned a bachelor's degree and has enrolled in graduate program at Cleary University.

-Dual Enrolled Student
+Dual-Enrolled Student

 Students who are in high school can take classes at Cleary University.
 These students are considered dual enrolled students and traditional students.
 For further information, please see the admissions section.